Since the late 80s, GEPSA has continually built on its expertise in providing services for sensitive sites: today, it is a leader in its field

 A recognized model

 Over this period, GEPSA continues to grow, consolidating its position as leader in the field.
-Its expertise in the management of sensitive sites gains ever more recognition and the company expands its geographical presence to the French colonies (Guadeloupe, Martinique and Guyana) and takes charge of maintenance services at Europe’s biggest prison, Fleury-Mérogis.
+Its expertise in the management of sensitive sites gains ever more recognition and the company expands its geographical presence to the French overseas territories (Guadeloupe, Martinique and Guyana) and takes charge of maintenance services at Europe’s biggest prison, Fleury-Mérogis.

 GEPSA also continues operations in Italy, creating a new branch in 2012 while simultaneously entering the multi-technological and multi-service management market, with the launch of these new services at a centre for asylum seekers in Castel Novo di Porto.
 On the heels of this success follow many others: GEPSA wins the management contracts for administrative detention centres in Ponte Galeria (Rome) and Turin, as well as for an emergency shelter in Milan.